gitkraken/vscode-gitlens/README.md

 ## Cloud Patches `Preview`

-Easily and securely share code changes with your teammates or other developers by creating a Cloud Patch from your WIP, commit or stash and sharing the generated link.
-Use Cloud Patches to collaborate early for feedback on direction, approach, and more, to minimize rework and streamline your workflow.
+Easily and securely share code changes by creating a Cloud Patch from your work-in-progress, commit, or stash, and sharing a link with teammates or other developers.
+Cloud Patches enable early collaboration for feedback on direction and approach, reducing rework and streamlining your workflow.
 [Learn more](https://gitkraken.com/solutions/cloud-patches?utm_source=gitlens-extension&utm_medium=in-app-links)

 ## Code Suggest `Preview`